rishabhagg248/travel_buddy/README.md

 ### Adding New Features

 1. **State Machine**: Add new node functions and update routing logic
+2. **Command State Machine**: Add new nodes and update manager decision logic
-2. **Multi-Agent**: Create new specialized agents or enhance existing ones
+3. **Multi-Agent**: Create new specialized agents or enhance existing ones
-3. **APIs**: Add new API client classes and integrate with existing tools
+4. **APIs**: Add new API client classes and integrate with existing tools

 ### Extending Functionality